jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Load-Balancing-Service-Clause.md

 3.2.2.2.
 JD Cloud provides a 7×24h online work order service system to answer customer questions.

 3.2.3.
-JD Cloud is responsible only for the operation maintenance at the bottom part of operating system and of the software provided by JD Cloud, that is, the related technical architecture and operating system of SLB.
-You will be responsible for the upper part of the operating system (such as the applications you install on your system).
-Besides, if you upgrade your operating system yourself, it may cause adverse effects such as downtime.
-Please consider the risks and operation with caution.
+In case that the service involves the Load Balancer, JD Cloud is only responsible for the operation and maintenance of the Load Balancer service and the software provided by JD Cloud, namely technical architectures and operating systems related to the Load Balancer.

 3.2.4.
 JD Cloud will clear the faults caused by non-human factors, except for your reasons and/or force majeure as well as matters excluded in the control scope of JD Cloud.